 1. Sign up on one of the community websites (see our selection above).

-3. Finally, just get in contact with your prospective partner!
-(Don’t worry — we’ve prepared a guide for getting started).
+3. Finally, contact your prospective partner!
+(Don’t worry—we’ve prepared a guide for getting started.)

 Tips: Taking Your First Steps

 Once you’ve picked a language exchange site, it’s time to jump in!
-When this article first came out, a number of you wrote to us asking for some tips on taking your first steps and, especially, the best way to take advantage of this method.
+When this article first came out, several of you wrote us asking for tips on taking your first steps and the best way to take advantage of this method.
 Here are our best tips to help you get started:

 1. Find conversation partners at your level

 This is key.
-If you want to make progress, it’s essential to find a language partner who is at about the same level in their target language as you are in yours.
-This way, you can advance together, at the same pace, and it will be equally rewarding and challenging for both of you.
+If you want to make progress, it’s essential to find a language partner at about the same level in their target language as are in yours.
+This way, you can advance together at the same pace, and it will be equally rewarding and challenging for both of you.

 2. Do some preparation before diving in